 Sample Babel Notices in English, Spanish, and Vietnamese

-NLF: Boards must include the Babel notice provided below in English, Spanish, and/or Vietnamese on communications of vital information, when appropriate.
+NLF: Boards must include a Babel notice in a minimum of English, Spanish, and Vietnamese on communications of vital information, when appropriate.

-NLF: If a Board has another Babel notice that it would prefer to use, the Board’s equal opportunity (EO) officer must send the preferred Babel notice to the Regulatory Integrity Division’s EO compliance officer at EO.Reports@twc.state.tx.us for approval.

 Babel Notice in English

 This document contains vital information about requirements, rights, determinations, and/or responsibilities for accessing workforce system services.
 Language services, including the interpretation/translation of this document, are available free of charge upon request.